lingsihui/ip/docs/README.md

 Note the following format used in this document:
 <p>
 e.g. `Command`
-A grey highlight (called a mark-up) indicates that this is a command that can be typed into the command line and executed by the application.
+A grey highlight (mark-up) indicates that this is a command that can be typed into the command line and executed by the application.
 </p>